Bancroft Elementary School

 - Diversity Most diverse schools (Top 5%)

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Bancroft Elementary School's student population of 563 students has grown by 5% over five school years.
+- Bancroft Elementary School's student population of 533 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - Bancroft Elementary School is ranked within the bottom 50% of all 1,793 schools in Minnesota (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (MN)|

 |All Ethnic Groups|

 |Eligible for Free Lunch|